 The ZEW Indicator of Economic Sentiment for Germany fell for a third month to -61.9 in September of 2022 from -55.3 in August, reaching the lowest since October of 2008 and worst than market forecasts of -60.
 Also, the current conditions subindex declined to -60.5 from -47.6.
 At the same time, the outlook for the next six months has deteriorated further, amid prospects of energy shortages in the winter while growth in China is assessed less favourably. source: Centre for European Economic Research (ZEW)

 ZEW Economic Sentiment Index in Germany averaged 21.90 points from 1991 until 2022, reaching an all time high of 89.60 points in January of 2000 and a record low of -63.90 points in July of 2008.
 This page provides the latest reported value for - Germany Zew Economic Sentiment Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany ZEW Economic Sentiment Index - data, historical chart, forecasts and calendar of releases - was last updated on October of 2022.

-Zew Economic Sentiment Index in Germany is expected to be -4.00 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Zew Economic Sentiment Index in Germany to stand at 2.00 in 12 months time.
-In the long-term, the Germany Zew Economic Sentiment Index is projected to trend around -3.00 in 2020, according to our econometric models.
+ZEW Economic Sentiment Index in Germany is expected to be -59.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany ZEW Economic Sentiment Index is projected to trend around -14.00 points in 2023 and 7.00 points in 2024, according to our econometric models.